IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Unit Test Automation Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We use a variety of tools to write, execute, and measure the code coverage of unit tests, including Maven, JUnit, Jacoco, GitHub, Travis, and Coveralls.
-We'll explain the role of each tool below, but here's an overview of what you can expect from the automation we've set up.

 As you prepare to make a pull request, as described in the :doc:`version-control` section, you will be working on a new branch you create from the "develop" branch.
 Let's say your branch is called ``{USERNAME}_1012_private_url``.
 As you work, you are constantly invoking Maven to build the war file.
 When you do a "clean and build" in Netbeans, Maven runs all the unit tests (anything ending with ``Test.java``) and the runs the results through a tool called Jacoco that calculates code coverage.
 When you push your branch to GitHub and make a pull request which is then merged, a web service called Jenkins CI runs Maven and Jacoco on your branch and pushes the results to Coveralls, which is a web service that tracks changes to code coverage over time.